Nordic aliens: History

 Cultural historian David J. Skal wrote that early stories of Nordic-type aliens may have been partially inspired by the 1951 film The Day the Earth Stood Still, in which an extraterrestrial arrives on Earth to warn humanity about the dangers of atomic weapons.
 Bates College professor Stephanie Kelley-Romano described alien abduction beliefs as "a living myth", and notes that, among believers, Nordic aliens "are often associated with spiritual growth and love and act as protectors for the experiencers."

 In contactee and ufology literature, Nordic aliens are often described as benevolent or even "magical" beings who want to observe and communicate with humans and are concerned about the Earth's ecology or prospects for world peace.
 Believers also ascribe telepathic powers to Nordic aliens, and describe them as "paternal, watchful, smiling, affectionate, and youthful".

 During the 1950s, many people alleging to be contactees, especially those in Europe, claimed encounters with beings fitting this description.
 Such claims became relatively less common in subsequent decades, as the grey alien supplanted the Nordic in most alleged accounts of extraterrestrial encounters.

-Publications by those claiming to have been contacted
+Accounts

 Books claiming personal contact with Nordic aliens include George Adamski's Flying Saucers Have Landed and Inside the Space Ships, Howard Menger's From Outer Space to You, Travis Walton's The Walton Experience and Charles James Hall's Millennial Hospitality (film adapted as Walking with the Tall Whites (2020).

-The UFO religion Universe People contains a variety of interactions, published as "Talks with Teachings from my Cosmic Friends".
+Followers of the UFO religion Universe People have reported a variety of interactions, some of them being published as "Talks with Teachings from my Cosmic Friends".